originalmartin97/webtech/README.md

-# This project was made for the solely purpose of excercising web tecjnologies for studies as a CSE student.
+# This project was made for the solely purpose of excercising web technologies for studies as a CSE student.
 ## Contains three little tasks for a particular semester.
 These are
 - **"autos naplo"** --> car journal